Monday, April 30, 2012

 Wednesday, April 11, 2012

-Daria-Good Clean Fun
+Daria - Good Clean Fun

 Daria follows the life of Daria Morgendorffer, a high school student trying to survive her teen years with a level head and a sharp tongue.
 Described in one episode as the "Anti-Teen", Daria is not interested in looks, clothes, boys or popularity, but is instead interested in viewing the world through sarcasm colored glasses.
 The show centers around her and her best friend Jane being forced through the ridiculous hoops of high school and life while looking at it through the perspective of the outsider, and as outlandish as most of the other characters are, there's a piece of truth to be found in every episode.

-If that description wasn't enough to separate it from Bevis and Butthead, the fact that the show is pretty much clean should seal the deal.
-For the most part the jokes focus more on observational humor, sarcasm, and play on words.
 On the rare times when they have a more "dirty" joke it's always done in good taste and without crudeness.
 The storylines are never about who's sleeping with who or who wants to sleep with who, in fact the only time sex is addressed is in one of the last episodes, tastefully done, and, spoiler alert, they end up not having sex!
 Imagine a story about teenagers that don't sleep together!

 So what are the stories like?
 Well one example is one of my favorite episodes, "I Don't", Daria and her family attend the wedding of her cousin.
 Daria, who can never catch a break, has to be in the brides maids line even though her dress doesn't hang properly and can't be tailored to do so.
 As the festivities continue, Daria's mother get's drunk and picks a fight with her aunt, the pastor gets into a fist fight with Daria's sister's escort, and Daria and her favorite aunt have to flee the carnage.
 Once they're safely at a local bowling alley, Daria asks if life is just going to be one endless line of stupidity forever, and her aunt tells her that though it can feel that way, it doesn't mean you have to put up with it.